luisedgtz/Fintal-FBU/README.md

 **Optional Nice-to-have Stories**
 * [x] Users can see their finances insights by month/year
 * [ ] Users can add, edit or delete categories
-* [ ] Users can create virtual money accounts associated with their real accounts
-    * example: Wallet, account associated with my cash money
-    * example: Main account, account associated with my BBVA Bank account
 * [x] Users can link their real bank accounts (Only Latin American Bank Institutions)
     * [x] See total balance
     * [x] See last transactions
     * [x] Check total, remaining and spent credit on credit cards
     * [x] See payment deadlines
+* [ ] Users can swipe bank transactions to add them to their app registers
 * [ ] Push notifications
     * [ ] Daily reminder to update your expenses/income list
     * [ ] Reminder of payment deadlines